OpenNMT/OpenNMT-py/docs/source/options/preprocess.md

 * **-save_data []**
 Output file for the prepared data

+* **-max_shard_size []**
+For text corpus of large volume, it will be divided into shards of this size to preprocess.
+If 0, the data will be handled as a whole.
+The unit is in bytes.
+Optimal value should be multiples of 64 bytes.

 ### **Vocab**:
 * **-src_vocab []**
-Path to an existing source vocabulary
+Path to an existing source vocabulary.
+Format: one word per line.

 * **-tgt_vocab []**
-Path to an existing target vocabulary
+Path to an existing target vocabulary.
+Format: one word per line.

 * **-features_vocabs_prefix []**
 Path prefix to existing features vocabularies